PluribusDigital/plagiarism-detector/README.md

 This repo is provides all the code from this _TBD_ blog post

-When successfully run, you will get output that shows how similar some documents are to the original text and which ones are susupected of plagiarism.
+When successfully run, you will get output that shows how similar some documents are to the original text and which ones are suspected of plagiarism.

 ```
                 Group Person Task Category Native English  Knowledge  Difficulty  difference  plagiarized